hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ## Overview

-The network consists of one or more individual sites, each with its own DNS server.
 The DNS servers are responsible for internal domain names and forward other requests to other (external) DNS servers.

-All nodes in the network run Ubuntu 22.04 LTS as operating system.
+The DNS servers run Ubuntu 22.04 LTS as operating system.
 This is mostly relevant for the installation part of this document.
 The configuration of the DNS servers should be distribution-independent.

 The DNS servers use ISC Bind 9 as DNS Server software.
 So, the DNS configuration is specific for Bind 9.